BCAPteen: Investigating the arts, nature, culture, and community through photojournalism.

 Want to work for BCAPteen?
 Check out our jobs and internships page.

-All applicants will receive a follow-up email by March 22, and select applicants will be invited for an interview.
+All applicants will receive a follow-up email by TBD, and select applicants will be invited for an interview.

-Interviews: Interviews will take place Friday, March 30.
+Interviews: Interviews will take place the week of March 24th and Saturday, March 30th

 27 teens will be selected to participate in summer 2019.